kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### Assignment

 Assignments can be done like in C, via `=` (equal).
-The following pseudo-variables can be used in left side of an assignment:
+Among the pseudo-variables that can be used in left side of an assignment:

 - Unordered List Item AVPs - to set the value of an AVP
 - script variables `($var(...))` - to set the value of a script variable